LivePersonInc/developer-center/pages/documents/ConversationalAI/MessagingAgentSDK/methods.md

 Call `reconnect` on `error` with code `401`.

-**Note**: When the `reconnect` method fails to re-establish a connection with LiveEngage, a `closed` and `error` events will fire.
+**Note**: When the `reconnect` method fails to re-establish a connection with Conversational Cloud, a `closed` and `error` events will fire.
 Unless these events are handled, multiple instances of a reconnection mechanism will be triggered.
 See our [retry policy](https://developers.liveperson.com/common-resources-retry-policy-recommendations.html) for more information on how we recommend you handle a retry mechanism.

 ### dispose()